home-assistant/home-assistant.io/source/_integrations/nest.markdown

-Google applies strict [Redirect URI validation rules](https://developers.google.com/identity/protocols/oauth2/web-server#uri-validation) to keep your login crendentials secure.
+Google applies strict [Redirect URI validation rules](https://developers.google.com/identity/protocols/oauth2/web-server#uri-validation) to keep your login credentials secure.
 In practice, this means that you must access Home Assistant *over SSL* and a *public top-level domain*.
-See the documentation on [Securing](https://www.home-assistant.io/docs/configuration/securing/) or [Troubleshooting](#troubleshooting), and note that you don't need actually need to enable remote access.
+See the documentation on [Securing](/docs/configuration/securing/) or [Troubleshooting](#troubleshooting), and note that you don't need actually need to enable remote access.

 ## Overview: Supported Devices